The Olympic Games are an exciting global event. The competitions test and showcase the strength, talent, and endurance of the participating athletes.

-The teenage years involve proving one’s worth and place in society, so giving teens physical, mental and spiritual challenges can be greatly beneficial in helping them learn their strengths and weaknesses.
-The Olympic theme can be modified many ways to teach different lessons about physical and spiritual strength.
+The teenage years involve discovery and establishing one’s place in society, so giving teens physical, mental, and spiritual challenges can be greatly beneficial in helping them learn their strengths and weaknesses.
+This Olympic theme can be modified in many ways to teach different lessons about physical and spiritual strength.

-The internet is overflowing with a multitude of games and activities that can be used for a youth camp with an Olympic theme.
+The internet is overflowing with a multitude of Olympic theme games ideas and activities that can be used for a youth camp with an Olympic theme.
 Most can be recreated on a small budget using easily found items.
 A few event ideas include:

 To really give your youth camp the Olympic feel you can use any or all of the following ideas:

-- Opening Ceremony: Assign campers into teams upon arrival to encourage the formation of new friendships.
-Let the teams “march in” to the auditorium or gymnasium together wearing matching t-shirts (or arm bands or vests) on the first night of camp.
-You can even include a Torch Relay with campers from each team chosen to carry the torch.
+Opening Ceremony: Assign campers into teams upon arrival to encourage the formation of new friendships.
+Let the teams “march in” to the auditorium or gymnasium together wearing matching t-shirts (or armbands or vests) on the first night of camp.
+You can even include an Olympic Torch Relay with campers from each team chosen to carry the torch.
 You can find instructions for a flameless torch here: Olympic Torch.
 Also, use this time to create Olympic medal name tags, and be sure to include the Olympic symbol!

 Team-Building Events: It’s important to drive home the idea of teamwork and cooperation to teen campers.
 Having different events and exercises within the teams can create stronger bonds among team members and aid in their performance in the larger events.
 Try these 4 trust-building exercises.

-Medal Ceremony or Closing Ceremony: Close your Olympic themed youth camp on a grand note with a ceremony to recognize winning teams and/or individuals.
+Medal Ceremony or Closing Ceremony: Close your Olympic-themed youth camp on a grand note with a ceremony to recognize winning teams and/or individuals.
 Honor first, second and third places in events with inexpensive medals like the ones available on Amazon.
 Ribbons can be given for all participants or you can create specialized categories (Best Team Spirit, Most Enthusiastic, Best Attitude, etc.) to be sure everyone goes home with an award.
 Here are 3 more unique reward ideas to consider.

-An Olympic themed youth camp can be a useful tool for getting teenage campers to participate in activities and make new friends.
-Teamwork, discipline and endurance are all part of the Olympic spirit.
-Those ideas translate well to biblical principals in order to challenge teen campers both physically and spiritually.
+An Olympic theme youth camp can be a useful tool for getting teenage campers to participate in activities and make new friends.
+Teamwork, discipline, and endurance are all part of the Olympic spirit.
+Those ideas translate well to biblical principles in order to challenge teen campers both physically and spiritually.